Street parties are a great way to celebrate with neighbours to mark special events.

 - For residents/neighbours only

-- Publicity only to residents
+- Only publicised to residents

-- In a quiet residential road
+- Held in a quiet residential road

 - Organised by a resident

-- Normally no insurance
+- Normally don't need insurance

 - No formal risk assessment needed